Shreyashi439/Library_Lite/Library_Lite/README.md

 If no waitlist exists, the book becomes available

-4. Members
+👤 Members

 Add and delete members

 View active loans per member

+Edit member details (first name and last name)

-5. Reports
+📊 Reports

 Overdue report sorted by days overdue

 Top books report sorted by checkout count (with title as tie-breaker)

-6. Populate by Genre (Optional / Bonus)
+🤖 Populate by Genre (Optional / Bonus)

 Populate the library using an LLM (Google Gemini)

 Enter a genre and automatically add books for that genre

-Tech Stack
+🛠 Tech Stack

 Frontend: React + Vite